dekuNukem/Nintendo_Switch_Reverse_Engineering/imu_sensor_notes.md

 ### Completely level* Accelerometer when horizontal on flat surface:

-*This will level the accelerometer to 0 values when resting on flat surface
+*This will level the accelerometer to 0 values when resting on flat surface.
+It's useful when we perform a manual calibration.

 We subtract `cal_acc_horizontal_offset` and then we use the coefficient to convert the value into G (SI: 9.8m/s²):